Your LLM Agents are Temporally Blind: The Misalignment Between Tool Use Decisions and Human Time Perception: Abstract

 \section{Abstract}

-Large language model (LLM) agents are increasingly used in multi-turn conversational settings to interact with and execute tasks in dynamic environments.
-However, a critical limitation of these agents is their temporal blindness: they, by default, operate with a stationary context, failing to account for the real-world time elapsed between messages.
-This becomes a significant liability when an agent must decide whether to invoke a tool based on how much time has passed since the last observation or action.
-Without temporal awareness, agents often either over-rely on previous context (skipping necessary tool calls), or under-rely on it (unnecessarily repeating tool calls).
-To study this challenge, we constructed \dsname, a diverse test set of multi-turn user–agent message trajectories across 34 scenarios, spanning dynamic environments with high, medium, and low time sensitivity.
-Each trajectory ends with a user question, where the need for a tool call depends on the amount of time elapsed since the last observation.
-To give LLMs the information of real-world time elapse, we augment dialogue messages with explicit timestamps, bridging the gap between the static dialogue state and the evolving external world.
-We then collected human preferences for these samples, creating two subsets: one where humans clearly preferred relying on the previous observation (\emph{prefer-noTool}), and another where they preferred a new tool call (\emph{prefer-Tool}).
-We evaluated how well LLM tool-calling decisions align with human preferences under varying amounts of elapsed time on \dsname.
-Our analysis reveals that without time information, most models perform only slightly better than a random guess, with the highest alignment rate being just over 60\%.
-While adding timestamps leads to a slight increase in alignment, particularly for larger models, the improvement is modest, peaking at around 65\%.
-We also show that naive, prompt-based alignment techniques have limited effectiveness.
-Our findings highlight the need for specific post-training alignment to align multi-turn LLM tool use with human temporal perception.
+Large language model (LLM) agents are increasingly used to interact with and execute tasks in dynamic environments.
+However, a critical yet overlooked limitation of these agents is that they, by default, assume a stationary context, failing to account for the real-world time elapsed between messages.
+We refer to this as ``temporal blindness''.
+This limitation hinders decisions about when to invoke tools, leading agents to either over-rely on stale context and skip needed tool calls, or under-rely on it and redundantly repeat tool calls.
+To study this challenge, we constructed \mbox{\textbf{\dsname}}, a diverse dataset of multi-turn user–agent message trajectories across 76 scenarios, spanning dynamic environments with high, medium, and low time sensitivity.
+We collected human preferences between ``calling a tool'' and ``directly answering'' on each sample, and evaluated how well LLM tool-calling decisions align with human preferences under varying amounts of elapsed time.
+Our analysis reveals that existing models display poor alignment with human temporal perception, with no model achieving a normalized alignment rate better than 65\% when given time stamp information.
+We also show that naive, prompt-based alignment techniques have limited effectiveness for most models, but specific post-training alignment can be a viable way to align multi-turn LLM tool use with human temporal perception.
+Our data and findings provide a first step toward understanding and mitigating temporal blindness, offering insights to foster the development of more time-aware and human-aligned agents.